LucasPickering/slumber/docs/src/user_guide/templates.md

 This demonstrates how to use chains to link responses to requests.
 Chains can link to other value sources though, including user-provided values (via a prompt) and shell commands.
 For a full list of chain types, see [the Chain API reference](../api/request_collection/chain.md).

-## Recursive Templates
+## Nested Templates

 What if you need a more complex chained value?
 Let's say the endpoint to get a fish requires the fish ID to be in the format `fish_{id}`.
 Why?
 Don't worry about it.
 Fish are particular.
-Templates support recursion implicitly.
+Templates support nesting implicitly.
 You can use this to compose template values into more complex strings.
 Just be careful not to trigger infinite recursion!

 ```yaml
 profiles: